-Lesson Planning Components Language Functions Related Structures/Patterns Vocabulary Expansion At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
-Structures to be reviewed If clauses Relative pronouns Tier 1 Vocabulary related to science and technology For example, drones Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary from an article related to recent scientific initiatives
+Lesson Planning Components Language Functions Language Functions Related Structures/Patterns Vocabulary Expansion At the advanced level, emphasis is placed on students implementing advanced structures and patterns in their writing and speaking and to recognize the nuances as they are used in reading and listening.
+Structures to be reviewed Past tenses in the indicative Relative pronouns Tier 1 Vocabulary related to science and technology For example, drones Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Domain- specific vocabulary for interpretive tasks For example, vocabulary from an article related to recent scientific initiatives

-Unit 3 AP Theme Global Challenges Topic 7 billion and counting: The effects of an ever growing population Overview of Unit Learners will explore the effects of an ever growing world population and the social, political and/or environmental challenges that it creates.
+Unit 3 AP Theme Global Challenges Topic 7 billion and counting: The effects of an ever growing population Overview Students will explore the effects of an ever growing world population and the social, political and environmental Unit challenges that it creates.
 They will research how governments and private agencies are responding to these challenges and will consider solutions.
-Essential Question What are the social, political, and/or environmental challenges that confront the societies of the world?
-What are some possible solutions to these challenges?
-Unit Focus Learners will: identify social, political, and/or environmental challenges that impact young adults. analyze population increases and how they affect social, political and environmental challenges. investigate birth rates and life expectancies in the target culture. research social, political and environmental challenges that confront societies of the world due to an increasing population. research how governments and private agencies are responding to these challenges. hypothesize possible solutions to these challenges.
+Essential What are the social, political, and environmental challenges that confront the societies of the world?
+Question What are the possible solutions to these challenges?
+Learners will be able to: Identify social, political, and environmental challenges that impact young adults Analyze population increases and how they affect social, political and environmental challenges II Investigate birth rates and life expectancies in the target culture Unit Focus Research social, political and environmental challenges that confront societies of the world due to an increasing population.
+Research how governments and private agencies are responding to these challenges Hypothesize possible solutions to these challenges